 The best herbs and essential oils for sleep

-We all know that a good night’s sleep is vital to allow the body to recuperate while the brain consolidates memories and information you’ve learnt from the day.
+Up to a third of us suffer from insomnia, according to a 2011 report by the Mental Health Foundation.
+A good night’s sleep is vital to allow the body to recuperate while the brain consolidates memories and information you’ve learnt from the day.
 But when we’re tossing and turning in the small hours of the morning, remembering the importance of sleep can sometimes keep us up even later, worrying about when we will drift off.
 Certain essential oils may be helpful in these situations, as many are thought to have relaxing qualities that could soothe us into sleep.
 Read on to find out which essential oils we should add to our bathroom cabinet to help us drift off – after all, a hot bath or facial steam is far preferable to counting sheep.

 Lavender for rest